octospacc/sitoctt/en/miscellanea/Raccolta-Videogiochi/_index.md

 _Titles that have only one of these two characteristics may also be found in sections above._
 -->

-It may be that I don't have the time, or maybe I don't want to, or maybe it's Antani's fault, but in any case there would be several other works that I haven't yet mentioned here.
-Perhaps you can easily find many of them on **OcttKB** anyway, under the tag [Gaming](https://kb.octt.eu.org/#Gaming).
+~~It may be that I don't have the time, or maybe I don't want to, or maybe it's Antani's fault, but in any case there would be several other works that I haven't yet mentioned here.
+Perhaps you can find many of them easily on **OcttKB** anyway, under the tag [Gaming](https://kb.octt.eu.org/#Gaming).~~

+There are also many other games, retro and modern, which I haven't explored in detail here (or haven't included at all), but they are available (with some encyclopedic information to accompany them) to be **played in the browser** on my site dedicated to gaming , **Sala Museo Games**: <https://gamingshitposting.github.io/SalaMuseoGames>!